There's nothing sub about the sub-Antarctic.

 To be held on 29-30 July 2020, the Forum will be multidisciplinary, interactive and inclusive, encouraging discussion of the common challenges and pressures that face the sub-Antarctic.

-It will bring together all those passionate about the sub-Antarctic - scientists, tourism operators, fishers, land managers, heritage experts and policy makers - to share knowledge and experience, explore connections and develop partnerships for a collective future.
+It will bring together all those passionate about the sub-Antarctic - indigenous peoples, scientists, tourism operators, fishers, land managers, heritage experts and policy makers - to share knowledge and experience, explore connections and develop partnerships for a collective future.

 In August 2020 Hobart will be hosting the 2020 SCAR Open Science Conference and SCAR Delegates Meeting immediately after the sub-Antarctic Forum.
 This will provide a unique opportunity to organise further specialised workshops and meetings with international colleagues who will also be in Hobart.